JEI Learning

-JEI Learning Center is an individualized, supplemental education franchise from JEI Corporation.
-A low student-to-teacher ratio allows only 5 students per instructor, ensuring that each student receives enough personal attention.
-Some learning centres offer 1 to 1 classes with the teacher coming to your home.
-The curriculum offered by JEI Self-Learning Method is a self-paced, individualized program designed to help pre-kindergarten to 9th grade students learn math and language concepts step-by-step, aligned with Common Core State Standards.
+JEI Learning Center or JEI Education is a company that runs tutoring centers for students aged four to fourteen, covering subjects such as reading and mathematics.
+There are typically five or fewer students per session, though the students do not necessarily learn the same lesson.
+Some learning centres offer 1 to 1 classes with the teacher coming to the student's home.
+The curriculum offered by JEI Self-Learning Method leans heavily on workbooks.
+It is designed to help pre-kindergarten to 9th grade students learn math and language concepts step-by-step, aligned with Common Core State Standards.
 JEI Learning Center provides a diagnostic test and track record system that pinpoints fundamental strengths and weaknesses in subject comprehension.
-Using these results, specialized workbooks are assigned that focus on a scientific study method to address each student's needs.

 History

-Established in 1977 by educator and entrepreneur, Sung Hoon Park, JEI Learning Center was founded in Seoul, Korea.
-Sung Hoon Park and a team of education researchers developed the JEI Self Learning Method, an individually paced, step-by-step learning program, for students who need supplementary education in mathematics and language concepts.
+The JEI Learning Center was established in 1977 by Sung Hoon Park in Seoul, Korea.
+Sung Hoon Park and a team of education researchers developed the JEI Self Learning Method for students seeking supplementary education in mathematics and language concepts.

-After decades of successful operation in South Korea, in 1992, Sung Hoon Park brought the JEI Method to the United States, followed by Canada, UAE, Hong Kong, China, Australia, and New Zealand, consisting of over 500 locations worldwide.
+In 1992, Sung Hoon Park brought the JEI Method to the United States, Canada, the UAE, Hong Kong, China, Australia, and New Zealand.
+The company has over 500 locations worldwide.